 The Blockchain System

-The blockchain is not some large supercomputer that takes care of everything.
+The blockchain is not any large supercomputer that takes cares of everything.
 Instead, it’s a large number of nodes that contribute to the process of maintaining and running the blockchain in order to ensure a secure environment that is not corruptible.
 Obviously, security breaches could be present in any kind of virtual environment, but the security measures that are applied in blockchains are quite sturdy.
 It’s hard for anyone to be able to hack their way into a system that uses this kind of practical and superior technology.
-The fact that cryptocurrencies are decentralized is making huge waves and turning skeptics into believers.
+The fact that cryptocurrencies are decentralized is making huge waves and turning sceptics into believers.
 The number of people who are getting involved grows daily and the number of business ventures accepting payments with these virtual currencies is also growing.
-Part of the trust comes from the extremely efficient blockchain system.
+Part of the trust comes from an extremely efficient system.

 Since Blockchains consist of an openly distributed ledger, they can be verified permanently by a network, so they are secure by design and highly tolerant of inconsistencies.
 Therefore, it is possible to achieve a decentralized consensus with a Blockchain.
 This makes Blockchains very ideal for:

 - Identity Management

 - Transaction Processing

 - Internet of Things

 Storing data across its decentralized, distributed network eliminates the risks that come with data being held centrally, therefore the network lacks centralized points of vulnerability that hackers can exploit or be a single point of failures.

 its easy of availability can be contrasted to traditional ownership records, such as those hosted by Banks, where only the Bank has control over the ledger.
 This reduces the costs involved in verifying transactions by removing the need for trusted third parties (such as Banks) to complete transactions.